corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-transactions.md

 ## Overview

-Corda uses a *UTXO* (unspent transaction output) model where every state on the ledger is immutable.
-The ledger evolves over time by applying *transactions*.
+Every [state](key-concepts-states.md) on the Corda ledger is *immutable*—it can't be changed.
+This is called an *UTXO* (unspent transaction output) model.
 Transactions update the ledger by marking zero or more existing ledger states as historic (the *inputs*), and producing zero or more new ledger states (the *outputs*).
 Transactions represent a single link in the state sequences seen in [States](key-concepts-states.md).

 Here is an example of an update transaction, with two inputs and two outputs: